ast-grep/ast-grep.github.io/website/reference/playground.md

 The **matcher info** is where you can see the information for the matcher section.
 The matcher info shows different information depending on which tab you are using in the matcher editor: **Pattern** or **YAML**.

 - If you are using the **Pattern** tab, the matcher info shows the AST dump of your code pattern like the source AST dump.
 - If you are using the **YAML** tab, the matcher info shows the matched meta-variables and errors if your rule is not valid.
 You can use the matched meta-variables to see which nodes in the source AST are bound to which variables in your pattern and rewrite expression.
-You can also use the errors to fix any syntax or semantic issues in your rule.
+You can also use the errors to fix any issues in your rule.

 ---